TheRealBarenziah/waifu-generator/README.md

   mosaic: {
     number: 3, // mandatory; must be integer in 1-99 range
     options: { // facultative merge-img option object
+		  // one use of this is to generate near-infinite different (in a shasum perspective) files
       direction: true,
       color: 0x000000
     }